 The FATCA legislation adopted in the US affects all UBS businesses serving US persons.
-We are therefore closely monitoring any further refinements made by the IRS as well as developments relating to FATCA in the jurisdictions relevant to UBS and making the necessary preparations for possible implementation.

-Parliamentary discussion of mandatory separation of banking activities in Switzerland submission to Parliament of a law imposing separation of certain investment banking activities from systemically relevant activities such as retail and commercial banking.
+We are therefore closely monitoring any further refinements made by the submission to Parliament of a law imposing separation of certain investment banking activities from systemically relevant activities such as retail and commercial banking.
 No date has been set for the debate.
 It is unclear if, when and in what form a law will be adopted.